jenselofsson/CTFs/tryhackme/vulnnet/vulnnet1/notes.md

 Notes:
 Need to find a automated way to enumerate possible links in a website.
 Need to be more diligent in writing down things.
 I needed a writeup to remind me of basic auth as a path forward.
-Didn't know that creds were stored in htpasswd , now I do.
+Didn't know that creds were stored in htpasswd, keep that in mind for later.

+All in all, the box matched my skill level quite well.
+I needed two nudges, one for the referer variable and one for the basic auth creds.

+The referer I should have figured out myself, if I just was more diligent in looking through the code.